albelka/Band-Tracker/README.md

 * Input: "Wilco"
 * Output: "Played at: CBGB.
 The Roseland"

+* Behavior: The program can display bands that have played at a certain venue.
+* Input: "CBGB"
+* Output: "Wilco, John Prine"

+* Behavior: The program can display venues where a band has played.
+* Input: "Wilco"
+* Output: "CBGBs, The Roseland"

 ## Setup/Installation Requirements
 * Used the following commands to create the database for this app: